juanhenao21/forex_response_spread_year/paper/references_text.md

 has been traced to the absence of regulation – and specifically the absence of formal opening and closing hours - in FX
 (Spread)

+**The electronic trading systems and bid-ask spreads in foreign exchange market** Through the mid-1990s, the foreign exchange market was primarily reliant on phone-based tech- nology.
+In April 1992, the first electronic brokers system (Reuters D2000-2) was introduced in the foreign exchange market.
+The second major electronic system, EBS (Electronic Broking Services), was launched 1 year later in September 1993.
+Although uptake of electronic broking was relatively slow at first, by the late 1990s these platforms started to dominate interbank trading flows.
+By most estimates, their combined market share now accounts for about 90 percent of interbank trading in most major currency pairs.
+(Electronic trading history)

+Advantages of the electronic systems are obvious: lower operation costs, faster and more accurate transaction processing, fewer geographical restrictions, lower thresholds for market entry and higher market transparency.
+(Advantages EBS)

+In general, the EBS system reduces spreads significantly.
+Dealers with information advantage tend to quote relatively wider spreads than small dealers in electronic systems.
+Geographical differences in market liquidity are greatly reduced through electronic trading.
+Finally, the effects mentioned above are immediate and persistent.
+(Effect of the introduction of EBS)

+FX market differs from stock market.
+Spreads in the public NASDAQ market, which started operating electronic systems in 1990, are found to be even wider than competitive spreads in early 1990s.
+This due to the lack of effective competition among dealers in the stock market.
+In contrast, competition among dealers in the FX market is anything but lacking.
+This comparison tends to suggest that the advantageous features of electronic systems do not automatically lead to higher liquidity in the market.
+Instead, it is more effective competition among dealers caused by electronic systems that reduces transaction costs and raises market liquidity.
+(Comparison between stock and forex markets)

+Bid-ask spreads in financial markets are an indicator of the cost of trading and providing the service of liquidity.
+Finance theories have identified three basic sources of bid-ask spreads: order processing costs, inventory holding risk, and information costs of market making.
+In addition, more recent market microstructure theory, finds that strategic trading, i.e. dealers reducing their quoted spreads to attract order flow and gain information advantage, also contributes to spreads.
+(Spread sources)

+Electronic transaction data currently available, do not have dealer IDs associated with each transaction.
+Real transaction data for years prior to 1992 are hardly available.
+Finally, transaction volume data are not available for major currencies in all the existing data sources.
+(Data characteristics)

+**Microstructure effects, bid-ask spreads and volatility** Prices move in discrete units.
+The exact size of these discrete units may be imposed by a regulator or an exchange, or it may arise as a market convention.
+Price discreteness is clearly important for bid–ask spreads because the minimum price increment, or “tick size”, places a lower bound on the size of the bid–ask spread.
+It also determines volatility since it determines the minimum increment by which price can change.
+(Price discrete units)

+EBS provided the data for the present study, and this dataset that has not previously been available to academic researchers.
+It contains spot FX quote and trade price data for eight currency pairs from the EBS electronic inter-dealer market.
+The quotes data comprises the best bid and ask quote prices per second (Greenwich Mean Time (GMT)).
+Trade data is also time-stamped to the nearest second (GMT).
+No information about the size of each transaction is provided.
+Also, there are no identifiers of the parties to each trade.
+(Data description)

+The term ‘pip’ is commonly used in the foreign exchange market in place of the word ‘tick’.
+It may be worth acknowledging the distinction that pips arise as a matter of convention, whereas ticks are formally enforced, usually by an exchange.
+However, in the present paper we use the two terms inter-changeably.
+A pip usually refers to the incremental value in the fifth non-zero digit position from the left.
+Note that it is not related to the position of the decimal point.
+For example, one pip in a USD/JPY value of 113.57 would be 0.01, while one pip for EUR/USD of 1.0434 would be 0.0001.
+The fact that the decimal place does not occupy a fixed position necessitates the introduction of a ‘scaling factor’ with the purpose of bringing the pip to the left of the decimal point.
+For example, the scaling factor for the USD/JPY is 100 and that for the EUR/USD is 10,000.
+(Pip)

+The pip bid–ask spread is defined as:
+$$pip = \left(ask−bid\right) \cdot scaling \, factor$$
+The percentage bid–ask spread formula is:
+$$\% bid−ask \, spread = \frac{ask−bid}{traded price} \cdot 100$$
+(Method to compare bid-ask spreads)